 The dream of building a manned deep ocean research submersible first started to move toward reality on February 29, 1956.
 Allyn Vine of Woods Hole Oceanographic Institution (WHOI) attended a symposium in Washington, where participants drafted a resolution that the U.S. develop a national program for manned undersea vehicles.
-From this beginning the community eventually obtained the Triestebathyscaphe, but it was quite large and not very maneuverable -- a better craft was needed.
+From this beginning the community eventually obtained the Trieste bathyscaphe, but it was quite large and not very maneuverable—a better craft was needed.

 In 1960, Charles Momsen, head of the Office of Naval Research (ONR), petitioned for scientists to rent a submersible with ONR funds, and found WHOI investigators interested.
-In the spring of 1962, after unsuccessful negotiations with various submersible builders to rent a sub, Vine and others at Woods Hole went requested bids to buy a small submersible based on drawings made by Bud Froehlich for a vehicle he called the Seapup.
+In the spring of 1962, after unsuccessful negotiations with various submersible builders to rent a sub, Vine and others at Woods Hole requested bids to build a small submersible based on drawings made by Bud Froehlich for a vehicle he called the Seapup.
 General Mills won the bid for $472,517 for an unnamed 6,000-foot submersible.

 The firm of Hahn & Clay, under the direction of Larry Megow, fabricated three 6-foot diameter HY-100 steel spheres for General Mills in December 1962, and cut the window holes in the spring of 1963.
-Spheres 2 and 3 were later used for the Navy’s Sea Cliffand Turtle.
+Spheres 2 and 3 were later used for the Navy’s Sea Cliff and Turtle submersibles.
 No one at that time knew the true capabilities of the spheres, so they built three for redundancy.
 One was to be tested to destruction in February 1964, and plexiglass windows were installed by Southwest Research Institute.
 The test chamber, however, proved to be inadequate: the chamber lid blew off at 9,676 feet equivalent pressure!

 In 1965 a local Cape Cod craftsman constructed the sub’s first tender from a pair of surplus Navy pontoons, and the catamaran Lulu (named after Vine’s mother) was born.
-In March Luluand Alvinheaded off on their first voyage to Andros Island in the Bahamas to inspect the ARTEMIS underwater listening array at Tongue of the Ocean, which was the original justification Momsen had used to obtain funding for construction.
+In March Lulu and Alvin headed off on their first voyage to Andros Island in the Bahamas to inspect the ARTEMIS underwater listening array at Tongue of the Ocean, which was the original justification Momsen had used to obtain funding for construction.
 They first stopped at Port Canaveral for trials, then moved on to the Bahamas where they made a successful 12-hour, unmanned tethered 7,500-foot test dive.
-Alvinnow had two pilots, Rainnie and Marvin McCamis, and on July 20, 1965 they made their first 6,000-foot dive for the Navy to obtain certification.
+Alvin now had two pilots, Rainnie and McCamis, and on July 20, 1965 they made their first 6,000-foot dive for the Navy to obtain certification.

 The following paragraphs give a brief description of annual activities since those early years.

 An Air Force B-52 and a tanker collided over Spain, dropping an H-bomb in the Mediterranean off Palomares, Spain, in January.
-The Alvinteam was selected to attempt recovery in conjunction with the Navy's CURV towed vehicle.
-In February 1966, Alvinand its support vans were loaded into two Air Force cargo aircraft at Otis Air Force Base and flown to Rota, Spain.
+The Alvin team was selected to attempt recovery in conjunction with the Navy's CURV towed vehicle.
+In February 1966, Alvin and its support vans were loaded into two Air Force cargo aircraft at Otis Air Force Base and flown to Rota, Spain.
 During the next two months, Alvin, operating from a Navy LSD, searched the ocean floor off Spain for the lost H-bomb.
 The bomb was located for the first time on March 15, but was subsequently lost during an attempt to attach lift lines.
 The bomb slid down-slope to deeper water, and the search continued.
 The bomb was relocated on April 2 and recovered by CURV April 7.
-Alvinreturned to Cape Cod for completion of the overhaul begun before the Spanish adventure.
+Alvin returned to Cape Cod for completion of the overhaul begun before the Spanish adventure.

 Alvin returned to the Bahamas for Navy dives with subsequent transit north for biology/geology dives on the Blake Plateau and off Cape Charles.
-During Dive 202, on July 6, Alvinwas attacked by a swordfish on the bottom at about 2,000 feet.
+During Dive 202, on July 6, Alvin was attacked by a swordfish on the bottom at about 2,000 feet.
 The fish became trapped in Alvin’s skin and was brought back to the surface (and cooked for dinner).

-Alvincompleted a series of dives south of New England in the canyons and along the continental slope for geology, biology, thermal studies and sound measurements.
+Alvin completed a series of dives south of New England in the canyons and along the continental slope for geology, biology, thermal studies and sound measurements.
 On Dive 209, in the Hydrographer Canyon area, a Navy F6F aircraft was found, photographed, and surveyed.
 It was later identified as being lost overboard from a carrier during practice runs in 1944 (the pilot escaped).

 On Dive 224, September 24, the mechanical arm was lost during a rough recovery.
-The arm was subsequently found and recovered on dive 236 on October 15.
+The arm was subsequently found and recovered on Dive 236 on October 15.
 It was reconditioned and reinstalled.

-Alvinremained on the bottom until Labor Day.
-The DSVAluminaut(a submersible from the Reynolds Aluminum Company) and the R/V Mizarassisted in the recovery, which required placement of a lifting bar into Alvin’s hatch (Aluminautpilots had to break the sail in order to accomplish this).
+Alvin remained on the bottom until Labor Day 1969.
+The DSV Aluminaut (a submersible from the Reynolds Aluminum Company) and the R/V Mizar assisted in the recovery, which required placement of a lifting bar into Alvin’s hatch (Aluminaut pilots had to break the sail in order to accomplish this).
 Mizar then raised Alvin to 50 feet, where divers wrapped the sub with lines and nets to prevent loss of any pieces.
-Alvinwas towed to Martha’s Vineyard, where a crane mounted on a barge pulled it out of the water.
+Alvin was towed to Martha’s Vineyard, where a crane mounted on a barge pulled it out of the water.
 Overall, there was very little structural damage to the submersible (except for the sail).
 Lunches left on board were soggy but edible.
 Discovery that near-freezing temperatures and the lack of decaying oxygen at depth aided preservation opened up new areas of biological and chemical research.
-Alvinunderwent a major overhaul after its ten-month dunking.
+Alvin underwent a major overhaul after its ten-month dunking.

 Alvin’s first post-loss dive was 309 on May 17.
 In mid-June a permanent bottom station was established on the continental slope south of Martha’s Vineyard.
 The station was regularly revisited for many years.
-When Ruth Turner visited the bottom station on Dive 345, it was the first science dive with a woman observer.
+When Dr. Ruth Turner visited the bottom station on Dive 345, it was the first science dive with a woman observer.

 The Gulf of Maine and the Straits of Florida provided sites for the next series of dives.
-On Dive 364 Alvinwas attacked and hit by a large blue marlin while on the bottom off Grand Bahama Island.
+On Dive 364 Alvin was attacked and hit by a large blue marlin while on the bottom off Grand Bahama Island.
 The fish did some damage to the underwater lights and sail and much damage to himself.

 A series of dives were completed for biology at the Martha’s Vineyard station, for geology and biology in the Hudson Canyon, and in the Gulf of Maine (geology) for navigational and rock drill experiments.

 During the spring, a new titanium pressure hull and variable ballast system were installed.
-After a series of simulated dives in a Maryland pressure test tank, Alvinwas officially certified to 12,000 feet.
+After a series of simulated dives in a Maryland pressure test tank, Alvin was officially certified to 12,000 feet.

-Project FAMOUS (French-American Mid-Ocean Undersea Study) provided our first close-up look at the Mid-Atlantic Ridge along with the French submersibles Cyanaand Archimede.
+Project FAMOUS (French-American Mid-Ocean Undersea Study) provided our first close-up look at the Mid-Atlantic Ridge along with the French submersibles Cyana and Archimede.
 National Geographic ran articles on the Project in the May 1975 issue, authored by WHOI scientists Bob Ballard and Jim Heirtzler.

-Alvincompleted a series of dives in the Bahamas (biology), at Grand Bahama Island (geology), Blake Plateau (biology), and made a radioactive waste dump site survey.
+Alvin completed a series of dives in the Bahamas (biology), at Grand Bahama Island (geology), Blake Plateau (biology), and made a radioactive waste dump site survey.
 A new deep (12,000 feet) bottom station south of Cape Cod was established.

-Alvinwas certified for 4,000 meters (13,124 feet).
+Alvin was certified for 4,000 meters (13,124 feet).
 A series of geology dives took the sub to the Cayman Trough, and Navy dives were made near St. Croix and Tongue of the Ocean.
 Biology studies were carried out on the shelf, slope, and canyons south of Cape Cod.
 A waste drum was recovered from the radioactive waste disposal site off New Jersey.

 Return passage was made through the Canal for April dives in the Cayman Trough (a continuation of a geology investigation).
-During this series a Nicaraguan earthquake occurred and was plainly felt by Alvinwhile submerged.
+During this series a Nicaraguan earthquake occurred and was plainly felt by Alvin while submerged.

 A new titanium structural frame was installed.
 Radioactive waste and biology studies continued off the East Coast.
 A second trip to the Mid-Atlantic Ridge was made for plate tectonic (geology) studies at the spreading center.